MuongKimhong/toschat/README.md

 ![Screenshot](new_screenshot_one.png)   |  ![Screenshot](new_screenshot_two.png)

 ## Note
+on Linux, if you're using Ubuntu or Debain terminal will be resize automatically when app starts.

+on MacOs, terminal will be resize automatically when app starts if you're using iTerm, iTerm2 or Terminal.

-For better experience change font size to 10 or 11 and resize terminal to at least `95x40`
+For better experience change font size to 10 or 11

 ## Installation
 ```bash